The lesson of causal discovery algorithms for quantum correlations: Causal explanations of Bell-inequality violations require fine-tuning: Causal structures and causal models

 We see that it can be rather laborious to infer CI relations from the causal Markov condition and the semi-graphoid axioms.
 Fortunately, there is a graphical criterion for identifying such relations, known as \emph{d-separation} \cite{Pearl2009}.
 We will not dwell on this notion here, but we present a brief introduction in App.~\ref{app:dsep}.

-Note that in addition to the CI relations that are implied by the causal structure, the particular causal-statistical parameters may imply other such relations.
+Note that in addition to the CI relations that are implied by the causal structure, there may be additional CI relations that are implied by the particular values of the causal-statistical parameters.
 Such additional CI relations are problematic for causal discovery algorithms, as we shall see.